a-chacon/paso-app/README.md

 This is a very simple Rails App build for show how works the RailsUrlShortener engine and what you can do with it.

+**Don't hope this will be perfec** It is not responsive and it is a very basic app.
+So if you want to complete feel free to fork.

 ## Features

 -   Create short links for long urls